mozillach/gh-projects-content-queue/README.md

 The latest tag corresponds to the master branch in this repository.
 Note that the docker container can only be configured via environment.

 #### The tests
 The test suite can be ran with the default `npm test`.
 It includes linting of the code using eslint and unit tests with ava.
-Tests require no prior configuration other than running `npm install` and that all files from this repository be present.
+Tests require no prior configuration other than running `npm ci` and that all files from this repository be present.